 To all of us explorers, this is new, unchartered territory; a place of arguably unrivalled beauty, set amidst a community that’s suddenly thriving, and finally working together in harmony.
 Bich tells me that this is pretty rare for the Vietnamese in villages; before things started to take off here, the norm was to just take care of your family.

 Not anymore.
 At The Pub With Cold Beer (a great day trip where you can tube down the river, enjoy a freshly-grown, home-cooked feast, and of course, drink cold beer!), the owner buys her chickens from virtually every family in the village.

-If you are short of time, and only have the chance to see one cave, this has to be the one.
+If you are short on time and only have the chance to see one cave, this has to be the one.
 A truly spectacular cave, the first 1km can be seen by anybody, either on a tour or by visiting the cave by yourself.
-The 7km trek into the cave is one of the most incredible days you can have in the area, but is only available as a guided tour.
+The 7km trek into the cave is one of the most incredible days you can have in the area but is only available as a guided tour.

 Tu Lan Caves

 These caves are not in the National Park, but since tours started going this year they have become the talk of the town.
 A visit to the Tu Lan cave systems involves jungle trekking, river crossings, underground swimming, and plenty of adventure.

 A real adventure cave, newly on the map here in Phong Nha, and still without the lights and tourists to spoil the experience.
 You can explore both entrances to this spectacular cave on our tours (One entrance on our National Park tour, and one as part of the Ho Chi Minh Challenge tour), and both involve the experience of swimming through the cave with your headtorch leading the way.
 Hang Toi is a wonderful example of the beautiful caves that are found throughout this region.